 A history full of life with, against, and around water has left its mark on the buildings.
-While pumping stations and locks immediately spring to mind, the heritage of a water board often turns out to be more diverse than expected.
+While pumping stations locks immediately spring to mind, the heritage of a water authority often turns water authority to be more diverse than expected.
 Below is an overview of our built heritage.

 Bridges

 After water was dug, bridges were often built across it.
-The water board owns several bridges that are of historical importance.
+The water authority several bridges that are of historical importance.

 Stone lift